fredescloux/pomelo-grc-takehome/README.md

 # Notes
 - Used Vite for the first time: so fast and intuitive!
-- Leveraged jose instead of jsonwebtoken
+- Leveraged jsrsasign instead of jose (issues with ES256) or jsonwebtoken
 - Gained hands-on experience with Firebase in a React app

 # Author
-Fred Descloux**
+Fred Descloux
 GitHub: [@fredescloux](https://github.com/fredescloux)
 LinkedIn: [linkedin.com/in/fredericdescloux](https://linkedin.com/in/fredericdescloux)